Dysregulation: Definition, Types, And What You Can Do To Find Balance

-Children with emotional regulation difficulties often display symptoms at their current developmental level.
-Children with dysregulation may demonstrate impatience, disproportionate anger or upset when forced to meet expectations, and inconsistent, unstructured outbursts.
+- Children with emotional regulation difficulties often display symptoms at their current developmental level.
+Children with dysregulation may demonstrate impatience, disproportionate anger, or upset when forced to meet expectations, as well as inconsistent, unstructured outbursts.

-Modeling positive, practical coping skills and emotional regulation for children can help avoid dysregulation.
-Children develop healthiest when given consistent affection, basic necessities, and age-appropriate responsibility/expectations.
-It can be crucial for children to feel safe at home, where they are allowed and encouraged to display and explore their emotions.
+- Modeling positive, practical coping skills and emotional regulation for children can help avoid dysregulation.
+Children tend to develop healthiest when they are given consistent affection, basic necessities, and age-appropriate responsibilities and expectations.
+It can be crucial for children to feel safe at home, where they may be allowed and encouraged to display and explore their emotions.

-If your child is struggling with symptoms related to dysregulation, try to approach the situation from a compassionate mindset rather than punishing behaviors your child may already be trying to control.
+- If your child is struggling with symptoms related to dysregulation, you might try to approach the situation from a compassionate mindset rather than by punishing behaviors your child may already be trying to control.